Study at the Intersection of Law and Business

 Our one-of-a-kind curriculum focuses on the world’s expanding and converging practice of business law.
 No matter your interest in business, Miami Law offers 100+ courses and experiences to get you prepared.

 Whether your goal is to work in private law firms, banking/financial institutions, corporate compliance, media/broadcast companies, accounting firms, non-profits, or government agencies, we will provide you with a thorough understanding of the intersection of law and business.

 At the crossroads of the Americas and as 31st among global cities in terms of business activity, human capital, information exchange, cultural experience, and political engagement, the greater south Florida area offers you rich and wide-ranging opportunities to gain hands-on experience for a business law practice with a global perspective.

-- Miami Law received an ‘A' ranking in the “TOP LAW SCHOOLS: Business Law” Pre-Law Magazine, fall 2019 and fall 2018
+- 'A' ranking in Business Law Pre-Law Magazine (fall 2020, fall 2019, and fall 2018)

 - 3rd richest city in the U.S. and the 8th richest in the world in terms of purchasing power, according to a 2018 UBS study of 77 world cities